Post updated: December 4, 2020

 Sometimes there are forces way beyond your control that contribute to the fact that you aren’t hearing back.

 Maybe they aren’t currently looking to bring additional writers on.
 Maybe they’ve run out of budget for freelancers this quarter.
-Maybe the editor is on maternity leave.
+Maybe the editor is on parental leave.
 Maybe they’ve put a pause on publishing while they re-work their strategy.

 There could be a whole host of reasons—all that have nothing to do with your talent or ideas.